-CIC Tuition Exchange Program
+CIC & TE Tuition Exchange Program

-This benefit provides students who qualify for the CIC Tuition Exchange Program with eight semesters maximum (less if a transfer student) of tuition-free enrollment, as long as the student remains in good academic standing and meets all other general College requirements (payment of fees, etc.).
-The benefit does not cover summer session or study abroad.
+This scholarship provides students who qualify and are selected for the CIC or TE Tuition Exchange Program/Scholarship with eight semesters maximum (less if a transfer student) of tuition-free enrollment, as long as the student remains in good academic standing and meets all other general College requirements (room & board and payment of fees, etc.).
+The scholarship does not cover summer session or study abroad.
 This award supersedes any other institutional awards.